 Truck adjustment depends on riding style

 How you adjust your trucks also depends on what you want to ride.
 Tighter trucks provide stability.
 If you want to go fast, then tighter trucks are better.
 Looser trucks allow you to change direction quicker and are more forgiving.
-If you want to do quick turns, carve tight bowls, do flips and technical tricks, you want loose trucks.

 Learn to skateboard